 Colombia is one of the richest countries in the world when it comes to ethnic diversity, counting indigenous peoples, afro-Colombians, palenqueros, raizales, and roma.
 Colombia counts more than a hundred different peoples, encompassing a great variety of cultures, languages, social structures and ways of life.
 Some are larger and some smaller - the majority of them facing the risk of ethnic and cultural extinction.
 Since the previous general census in 2005, there has been some controversy over how many peoples actually exist - partly due to different standards, partly as a result of what seems to be inconsistency among Government branches.
-The National Indigenous Organisation of Colombia (ONIC) has been recognising 102 peoples - only 87 of them were recognised by the State while 12 were recognised by indigenous organisations and another 3 by means of auto-recognition.10
+The National Indigenous Organisation of Colombia (ONIC) has been recognising 102 peoples - only 87 of them were recognised by the State while 12 were recognised by indigenous organisations and another 3 by means of auto-recognition.

 Returning to the State's recognition of peoples, its different branches has historically recognised different numbers of nations.
 As an example of inconsistency, the Ministry of Culture in one document recognised 81 indigenous peoples while in another document 93 peoples were recognised (referring to the same 2005 census).
 This while the National Planning Department recognised 84 peoples (still referring to the 2005 census).
-11 Thus, it is easy to conclude that when different actors refer to "indigenous peoples" we cannot be sure which of the by ONIC recognised 102 nations are included.
+Thus, it is easy to conclude that when different actors refer to "indigenous peoples" we cannot be sure which of the by ONIC recognised 102 nations are included.
 Even ONIC has not been totally consistent on the matter - they themselves admitting having used different numbers in different publications even though overall there is a logic relating to an increase in numbers over time.
-12 Besides counting contacted peoples it also seems reasonable to assume that there still are some peoples who are not in contact with the outside world.
-Interestingly enough, the Government agency for victims of the armed conflict - the Victims' Unit - notes that the 2005 census recognised 87 nations but itself establishes the existence of 102 nations as of today13.
+Besides counting contacted peoples it also seems reasonable to assume that there still are some peoples who are not in contact with the outside world.
+Interestingly enough, the Government agency for victims of the armed conflict - the Victims' Unit - notes that the 2005 census recognised 87 nations but itself establishes the existence of 102 nations as of today.
 However, what is Government policy and not, is hard to tell.
 Hopefully, the 2018 census can somewhat change the picture and contribute to a more comprehensive Government policy in terms of the recognition of indigenous peoples.

 In the general census of 2005, 87 nations were recognised and the indigenous population total was set to 3.4 per cent of national population.
-This equals close to 1.4 million individuals auto-identified as indigenous people.
-According to the same census, 27 per cent of the indigenous population didn't have access to collective lands in form of indigenous reservations.14 new census counts 1.9 million individuals auto-identified as indigenous people which makes for a 4.4 per cent share of total national population - up one per cent from 2005.
+This equals close to 1.4 million individuals auto- identified as indigenous people.
+According to the same census, 27 per cent of the indigenous population didn't have access to collective lands in form of indigenous reservations.

+The 2018 census recognises 115 peoples - the addition corresponds to the inclusion of more ethnic groups and peoples living across national borders.
+Adding to the confusion on the 2005 survey, DANE holds that 93 peoples were recognised at that point in time.
+Nevertheless, the new census counts 1.9 million individuals auto-identified as indigenous people which makes for a 4.4 per cent share of total national population - up one per cent from 2005.
 This means an increase by 37 per cent of individuals auto-identified as indigenous.
 The change cannot be explained only by fecundity - DANE estimates that the change also has to do with increased coverage of indigenous territories in the 2018 census as well as an increased will to auto-identify as belonging to an indigenous people.